ndf14685/docker_app/README.md

 # docker_app
-This is a simple html page create by Docker Image
+This is a simple html page using nginx created by Docker Image